nandanmen/coin-server/usage.md

 # User

-_Note: this part of the API is not yet implemented_

 You can get information about yourself by sending a GET request to `/api/me`.
 The server will respond with an object of the following form:

 ```